Enable debugging for user authentication issues

 -

-Click ... > Actions > Delete pod.
+platform-auth-service,platform-identity-management, andplatform-identity-providerpods to restart them.
+Delete the pods by clicking ... > Actions > Delete pod. -

-pods on the Pods pane.
-The status of all the pods must show as4/4
+Wait for some time.
+Then, check the status of the pods on the Pods pane.
+The status of all the pods must show as

-under the Ready field name.
+4/4under the Ready field name.

 After you enable debugging, re-create the issue and collect debug logs.
-Then, share all the auth-idp
+Then, share all the platform-auth-service pod logs with the support team.

-environment variable with the namespace where you deployed foundational services.
+Note: Before you run the script, define the NAMESPACE environment variable with the namespace where you deployed foundational services.

 #!/bin/bash

-export NAMESPACE=ibm-common-services
+export NAMESPACE=<common-services-instance-Namesapce>

 export AUTHMGDIR=AuthidpLogs-$(date '+%y%b%dT%H-%M-%S')

-mkdir -p $AUTHMGDIR
+mkdir -p $AUTHMGDIR/$NAMESPACE

-for pod in $(oc -n $NAMESPACE get pods -l component=auth-idp --no-headers -o custom-columns=name:.metadata.name); do
+for pod in $(oc -n $NAMESPACE get pods -l component=platform-auth-service --no-headers -o custom-columns=name:.metadata.name); do

 echo "===== $pod ====="

-sudo mkdir -p $LIBDIR
+mkdir -p $LIBDIR

-echo "===== $pod collect liberty logs ====="
+echo "$pod collect liberty logs "

 oc -n $NAMESPACE cp $pod:/logs -c platform-auth-service $LIBDIR/logs

-echo "===== $pod collect liberty configuration ====="
+echo "$pod collect liberty configuration ====="

 oc -n $NAMESPACE cp $pod:/opt/ibm/wlp/usr/servers/defaultServer/ -c platform-auth-service $LIBDIR/defaultserver